sjyk/dse-notes/2-integrity/7-block-chain-notes.md

 ### Summary
 In short, the block chain is a method of creating replicated, tamper-free ledgers.
 Crypto-currencies are currencies whose transactions are backed and validated by block-chain databases.

-## Sustainability Issues and Proof-of-Work
-TODO

-## Issuing Currency
+## Issuing Currency and Proof-of-Work
-TODO